infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 2

-: For VOR’s tap ‘Set NAV 1’ or ‘Set NAV 2’.
-‘Tuned to NAV 1 (or 2)’ will display beneath the VOR info.
-For NDB’s tap ‘Set ADF 1’ and similarly, ‘Tuned to ADF 1’ will be shown
+: For VORs tap "Set NAV 1" or "Set NAV 2".
+"Tuned to NAV 1 (or 2)" will display beneath the VOR info.
+For NDBs tap "Set ADF 1" and similarly, "Tuned to ADF 1" will be shown